 Technically, there’s no concept of federal inheritance tax.
 However, there is a federal estate tax.
 It means that the personal representative or the executor of the deceased’s estate is required to complete and file the necessary documents with IRS (Internal Revenue Service) and pay for the estate tax that is owed to the IRS.

 In addition to that, the Internal Revenue Service also levies estate tax on gifts made by a person while he or she is still alive.
-Taxes on inherited estates and gifts prior to death are combined and are commonly known as a federal gift and estate taxes.
+Taxes on inherited estates and gifts prior to death are combined and are commonly known as federal gift and estate taxes.

 State government and estate taxes